urban-plumber/urban-plumber.github.io/AU-Preston/plots/SUEWS/index.md

 ### out of range: baseline

  - SUEWS SWnet min value of -9.1000 is less than expected 0.0 [W/m2]
- - SUEWS AvgSurfT min value of 3.1500 is less than expected 213.0 [K]
- - SUEWS TairSurf min value of 2.5300 is less than expected 213.0 [K]

 ### out of range: detailed

  - SUEWS SWnet min value of -8.7500 is less than expected 0.0 [W/m2]
- - SUEWS AvgSurfT min value of -1.1900 is less than expected 213.0 [K]
- - SUEWS TairSurf min value of -1.4200 is less than expected 213.0 [K]